-REH models represent outcomes with a single overarching probability distribution.
-The evidence that Knightian uncertainty underpins stockprice movements leads us to a novel explanation of the REH presentvalue model's empirical failure: the price process undergoes unforeseeable change.
-Because rational, profit-seeking participants cannot afford to ignore such change, they revise their forecasting strategies at times and in ways that an REH theorist could not specify in advance.
-Such unforeseeable structural change renders the REH present-value model's account of stock-price movements inconsistent with time-series data, as Shiller and many others have found.
+The evidence that the process underpinning stock prices undergoes unforeseeable structural change leads us to a novel explanation of the REH present-value model's empirical failure: there is no overarching probability distribution that could characterize this process.
+Rational, profit-seeking participants cannot afford to ignore unforeseeable change and the Knightian uncertainty that it engenders.
+Consequently, they revise their forecasting strategies at times and in ways that no one could specify in advance with a probabilistic rule.
+These revisions render any REH present-value model's account of stock-price movements inconsistent with time-series data, as Shiller and many others have found.

-34Using monthly data from January 1881 through August 2014, the historical average PE ratio is 16.6.
+erage PE ratio is 16.6.
 If we focus on the period beginning in January 1980, the average PE ratio is 21.3.

-35We have also examined Mangee's data concerning the connection between the market's confidence in how it forecasts outcomes and its uncertainty premium.
+37We have also examined Mangee's data concerning the connection between the market's confidence in how it forecasts outcomes and its uncertainty premium.
 We found that an index of such confidence tends to rise during price upswings.
 According to the NREH model, such fluctuations should lead to an upswing in the market's uncertainty premium.